 9. Green Poop

-If your baby’s poop is consistently green with mucus — looking like you blew your nose in your baby’s diaper — you should call the doctor.
-That could indicate a milk protein intolerance or some other problem.25 One other classic cause of bright green poop is food dye.20 Not just green food dye, though; remember your color wheel!
-A birthday cake with blue and yellow frosting can create the scariest, brightest green poop you’ve ever seen!
+If your baby’s poop is consistently green and contains mucus, looking similar to nasal mucus in the diaper, you should call your pediatrician.
+This can indicate a milk protein intolerance or another underlying issue.25 One other common cause of bright green poop is food dye.20 And not just green dye, either.
+A birthday cake with blue and yellow frosting can result in surprisingly bright green stools.

 10. Red Poop

-However, red stool can sometimes signify something much more serious, like an infection or intussusception.12,28 If your baby ever has a fever or pain with red poop, you should call the doctor immediately.29 Infection can be from a virus, bacteria, or a parasite.30 Intussusception is a medical emergency where part of the intestines telescopes back into itself.
+However, red stool can sometimes indicate a more serious condition, such as an infection or intussusception.12,28 If your baby ever has a fever or pain with red poop, you should call your pediatrician immediately.29 Infection can be from a virus, bacteria, or a parasite.30 Intussusception is a medical emergency in which part of the intestines telescopes back into itself.
 This is accompanied by severe pain and what’s sometimes called “red currant jelly” stool.31

 11. Black Poop